Mix-and-match

 Featured clips

-In every generation, everyone is obligated to see themselves as though they personally left Egypt.
+In every generation, each of us is obligated to see ourselves as if we personally left Egypt.

 בָּרוּךְ אַתָּה יְיָ, אֱלֹהֵינוּ מֶלֶךְ הָעוֹלָם, בּוֹרֵא פְּרִי הַגָּפֶן